act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 14

 This 18pt black Japanese text has a contrast ratio of 3.6:1 on the gray background.
-Since the characters composing the sentence are not included within the Unicode standard range of 4E00–9FFF, it's passing the rule.
+Since the characters composing the sentence are not included within the Unicode standard range of 4E00–9FFF, this is [large scale text][] and passes the rule.

 ```html
 <p style="color: #000; font-size:18pt; background: #666;" lang="ja">